H2020-InFuse/cdff_dev/README.md

 make test
 ```

-## Contributing to CDFF-Dev
+### Contributing to CDFF-Dev

-It is not allowed to push directly to the `master` branch.
-To develop a new
-feature, please make a feature branch and open a merge request.
+It is not allowed to push to the `master` branch.
+To contribute a new feature, please develop it in a feature branch, push the feature branch, and open a merge request.

-## Status
+### Status

 The following features work: